jupyter-book/jupyter-book/docs/content/citations.md

 Documents can be referenced through ``{doc}`path/to/document` `` or ``{doc}`some text <path/to/document>` ``
 :::

-If you with to use Markdown style syntax, then MyST-Markdown will try to find a reference, from any of the above reference types (and more!).
+If you wish to use Markdown style syntax, then MyST-Markdown will try to find a reference, from any of the above reference types (and more!).
 This actually has an advantage, in that you can used nested syntax, ror example: